kodingkoning/poplar/README.md

 - Performance improvement of selecting ORFs for sequence groups
 - Improvement on sequence group selection
 - Assess HDBSCAN in comparison to DBSCAN for performance and accuracy
+- Option to use HMMER for clustering
+- Pass RAxML options to user in configuration file

 ## Citing Poplar